AxonFramework/ReferenceGuide/part-ii-domain-logic/deadlines.md

 String deadlineId = deadlineManager.schedule(Duration.ofMillis(500), "myDeadline");
 ```

 As a result we receive a `deadlineId` which can be used to cancel the deadline.
+In most cases, storing this `deadlineId` as a field within your Aggregate/Saga is the most convenient.
 Cancelling a deadline could for example come in handy when a certain event means that the previously scheduled deadline has become obsolete (e.g. there is a deadline for paying the invoice, but the client payed the amount which means that the deadline is obsolete and can be canceled).

 ```java
 deadlineManager.cancelSchedule("myDeadline", deadlineId);